RussellSnyder/Multi-Layered-Intelligent-Scaffolding/README.md

 Naming inspiration
 ------------------
-[Musical-Time-Scale]
+The inspiration for the layered approach of control come from Curtis Roads' writings on [Musical Time Scales] as found in his book Microsound which I studied in my MSc.
+This layered approach to sonic art composition helped me unlock the computer's potential in art and I hope to continue with this apporach in application development with this project.

-[Musical-Time-Scale]: https://slowdensity.files.wordpress.com/2013/05/timescales-diagram.jpg?w=549 "Curtis Roads: Musical Time Scales"
+[Musical Time Scales]: https://slowdensity.files.wordpress.com/2013/05/timescales-diagram.jpg?w=549 "Curtis Roads: Musical Time Scales"